NextronSystems/thor-manual/usage/output-options.rst

   * the full HTML report and CSV file with all file scan elements reported as suspicious are written at the end of the scan.

-You can define different formatting options for each the FILE and the SYSLOG output.
+You can define different formatting options for both text log and SYSLOG output.

 Placeholders